-The Vision of WorkSource Metro Atlanta is to provide a regional network and collaborative approach to support local service delivery among the five local WorkSource areas that help individuals find good jobs and stay employed, as well as improve employer prospects for success in the global marketplace.
-We will operate a public workforce system with a comprehensive, integrated, inclusive, and streamlined approach to provide equitable and upward career pathways to prosperity for those that have barriers to employment, and will continuously monitor and improve the quality and performance of the workforce system.
+The Vision of WorkSource Metro Atlanta is to provide a regional network and collaborative approach to support local service delivery among the five local WorkSource areas that help individuals find and retain careers, as well as improve employer prospects for success in the global marketplace.
+We will operate a public workforce system with a comprehensive, integrated, inclusive, and streamlined approach to provide equitable and upward career pathways to economic mobility for those that have barriers to employment.
+We will continuously monitor and improve the quality and performance of the workforce system.

-Regional Goals for 2020 - 2023:
+Regional Goals for 2020 - 2024:

-- 1. Support regional innovation and integration activities and strategies to be implemented effectively and consistently at the local level. - o Center all regional strategies and efforts on the customer experience. - Support WorkSource staff at the local level to fulfill their role and duty to customer. - 2.
-Foster meaningful and targeted relationships with key partners in the business, education, training, and credentialing communities to better serve, educate, skill, and prepare customers for sustainable employment. - Promote collaboration among the local workforce development boards to exchange best practices and knowledge sharing for improved efficiency and standardized customer service. - 4.
-Ensure job seekers have access to quality career services either online or in-person through a "common front door" that connects them to the right services for sustainable employment. - Coordinate employer engagement and business services across the region and foster strong relationships with employers to find the talent they need locally and have the resources to continuously develop their talent. - 6.
-Improve economic mobility in the region by collaborating with regional workforce development, economic development, business, education/training partners, and organizations on supportive services to reduce racial, socioeconomic, and other inequities in workforce outcomes and provide WorkSource customers upward career pathways with sustainable living wages.
+- 1. Support regional innovation and integration activities to be implemented effectively and consistently at the local level. - o Center all regional strategies and efforts on the customer experience. - Support WorkSource staff at the local level to fulfill their role and duty to the customer. - 2.
+Foster meaningful and targeted relationships with key partners in the business,

+- education, training, and credentialing communities to better serve, educate, skill, and prepare customers for sustainable employment. - Promote collaboration among the local workforce development boards to exchange best practices and knowledge sharing for improved efficiency and standardized customer service. - 4.
+Ensure job seekers have access to quality career services either online or in-person through a "common front door" that connects them to the right services for sustainable, self-sufficient employment. - Coordinate employer engagement and business services across the region and foster strong relationships with employers to find the talent they need locally and have the resources to continuously develop their talent. - 6.
+Improve economic mobility in the region by collaborating with regional workforce development, economic development, business, and education/training organizations to reduce racial, socioeconomic, and other inequities in workforce outcomes that provide WorkSource customers upward career pathways with sustainable living wages.